dddrrreee/cs140e-25win/labs/cs240lx.md

   - usually stop around 1030 or so, vs 1230.
   - is more conceptual based.
       - 140e must cover execution, vm, fs, some network.
-      - 240lx assumes you know that stuff, and use them to do stuff.
+      - 240lx assumes you know that stuff, and use it to do other stuff.
-  - substitution for cs240 (paper reading).
+  - class can replace cs240 (paper reading).
-  - usually its the people who find 140e fun (+/-).
+  - usually has the people who find 140e fun (+/-).
+  - the final projects are wild.

 Topics:
   - cool tricks i picked up over 3+ decades. or seem not well covered.